hyesunghwang/extract-census/README.md

 8) select "All ZCTAs in United States"
 9) Then click "download" and select 2018

+The file name of the dataset should be like this (except with an updated download date): ACSST5Y2018.S1601_data_with_overlays_2020-07-28T181025.csv

 ### Description of columns of interests
 - GEO.id2 : zip code
 - S1601_C02_003E : "percent_nonenglish" Estimate!!Percent!!Population 5 years and over!!Speak a language other than English